 Industrial Production in Argentina averaged 1.40 percent from 1995 until 2020, reaching an all time high of 24.60 percent in March of 2003 and a record low of -33.34 percent in April of 2020.
 This page provides the latest reported value for - Argentina Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Argentina Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Industrial Production in Argentina is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Argentina to stand at 1.00 in 12 months time.
-In the long-term, the Argentina Industrial Production is projected to trend around 1.30 percent in 2020, according to our econometric models.
+Industrial Production in Argentina is expected to be -2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Argentina to stand at 1.50 in 12 months time.
+In the long-term, the Argentina Industrial Production is projected to trend around -1.00 percent in 2021 and 2.00 percent in 2022, according to our econometric models.